dandalton1/excersize-app/README.md

 # Calorie Counter
 Add food and other exercise in, and keep a track of it, so you know how you're achieving your goal.

+# API Documentation
+Oh yeah, and the app has a fully functional API.
+Please, see [the documentation](API.README.md).